maeganmc/maeganmc.github.io/projects/project-1.md

   - If no solution is found for any legal value, reset this cell to the value it had when this method was called, and report that this Sudoku does not have a solution.

   - Every time the code recursively attempts to find a solution, it will fill cells in the Sudoku grid.
-If the attempt is not successful, returning, your code must restore the Sudoku grid to the values had before the call.
+If the attempt is not successful, returning, your code must restore the Sudoku grid to the values had before the call."

 The algorithm I eventually developed was an example of backtracking, and I certainly had to backtrack often as well in order to fix both logic and coding errors in my program.
 I managed to solve sudoku problems using a recursive strategy at the end of the day, however!